}

 February 23, 2026

-I was glad to get hold of this.
+I was so glad to get hold of this from Mandy, Jilly's daughter.
 I wasn't at Jilly's funeral as I was in Iceland.
-I'm not sure its the full version but some interesting info re her early life.

 The Jill Moody story (compiled from Jilly’s anecdotes and historical papers and photos)

-Jill was born on 19 Feb 1935 the youngest daughter of Carl and Gladys Moody.
-Jill had an older sister Shirley and an older brother Bruce who had been born of a previous relationship of Gladys in New Zealand.
-Shirley was six years older and Bruce fifteen years older.
+Jill was born on 19 Feb 1935 the youngest daughter of Carl and Gladys Moody, joining her older sister Shirley and brother Bruce.

-Carl Moody was an electrician who had served in WWI and was on all accounts quite scarred emotionally and physically by his service.
-Gladys was a wife and mother, home duties is listed as her profession in official records.
+Carl was an electrician who had served in WWI, and like many servicemen was very affected by his service.
+Glad was a wife and mother, with home duties listed as her profession in official records.

-The family seems to have attended the local Methodist church at times.
-Shirley can correct us as to how often this was!
+Jill attended Punchbowl Primary School, and the family seems to have attended the local Methodist church at times.

 By the time Jill was 13 the family was struggling.
 As Jilly put it “my father came back from WWI and was a mess.
 My brother came back from WWII and was a mess.
 They didn’t need me to look after.
-My mother went to the Methodist church and asked for help . . . the church we used to ‘go to’.
+My mother went to the Methodist church we used to go to and asked for help’.
 I think that was very brave.
-She asked would they help and they did.”
+She asked would they help and they did”.

-So the way they helped was to organise Jills entry to Annesley School for Girls in Bowral as a boarder and in February 1948 she commenced her first term there.
-Her school reports indicate that she struggled with various subjects, presumably due to the different curriculum to what she had been used to.
+The way they helped was to organise Jills entry to Annesley School for Girls in Bowral as a boarder, and in February 1948 she commenced her first term there.
+Her school reports indicate that she struggled with various subjects presumably due to a different school system than she was used to.

-Her reports generally also noted her talent and interest in music and drama and that she was good at games.
+Her reports generally noted her talent and interest in music and drama and said that she was good at games.

-‘But I played the piano for them and sung and they sang and danced’ - she said she also sang them opera including the Mikado.
+‘But I played the piano for them and sang and they sang and danced’ she said.
+She also sang them opera, including the Mikado.

 What Jilly didn’t say in that conversation was how talented a singer she was and how much music had been a part of her life in her teens in particular.